Tutorial: use the apigee.com interactive REST console

 Choose the API method fly-out to reveal the list of available API methods.
 Currently, there's only the one Create Page POST method.
 Select the Create Page method to populate the message headers and body with some simple HTML.

 When you start creating requests, you'll spend most of your time on the Body tab, because most of the complexity in posting a new page comes from what you're posting.
 Choose the Body tab, and use the scroll-bar on the far right side to see the full list of body properties.

 Look at the Text field of the Body.
 It contains a single part named Presentation, with some simple HTML.
 You can change the HTML using information from the OneNote API HTML tag support page.
 When you are ready, choose the Send button.
 While the OneNote API processes your request, you'll see a progress indicator.

 When the request finishes processing, the console displays the results, which we'll go over next.

 After the request completes, the console shows the Request you sent on the left, and the Response from the OneNote API on the right, like below.

 Read those carefully.
 If you're working directly with the API in the REST format, you'll find lots of things telling you what's going on.
 In the example above, be aware of the HTTP status 201 Created.
 This is the normal status returned when the page creation request completed successfully.

-To get the full benefit of the console, be sure to use it as you read through the OneNote Pages REST API and OneNote API HTML tag support sections.
+To get the full benefit of the console, be sure to use it as you read through the OneNote POST pages and OneNote API HTML tag support sections.
 For REST-based snippets that accomplish specific things, go through the How to (OneNote API) topics and give them a try.
 Learning the OneNote API can be quick, easy, and fun using the apigee interactive console.